Dynamically tuneable helicity in twisted electromagnetic resonators: Magneto-Electric Coupling and Mode Mixing

 \section{Magneto-Electric Coupling and Mode Mixing}

-The introduction of mirror asymmetry in the boundary conditions of the resonator results in a magneto-electric coupling that mixes a pair of near-degenerate transverse electric (TE) and transverse magnetic (TM) modes of the untwisted cavity.
-This coupling transforms the original orthogonality basis of the electric and magnetic fields, $\mathbf{E}$ and $\mathbf{B}$, into a new basis $\mathbf{E}'$ and $\mathbf{B}'$ through a dual transformation~\cite{Alpeggiani18} (see Supp.
-Mat.~\ref{sec:mode_mixing_rect}).
-This mixing can be described by a transformation angle $\eta$, which governs the evolution of the field components:
+The introduction of mirror asymmetry in the boundary conditions of the resonator results in a magneto-electric coupling that mixes a pair of near-degenerate transverse electric (TE) and transverse magnetic (TM) modes of the non-twisted cavity.
+This coupling transforms the orthogonal electric-magnetic field basis of the non-twisted resonator, $\mathbf{E}_0$ and $\mathbf{H}_0$, into a new basis $\mathbf{E}_i$ and $\mathbf{H}_i$ through a dual transformation~\cite{Alpeggiani18} (see Appendix~\ref{sec:mode_mixing_rect}).
+This mixing can be described by a transformation angle $\eta$, which governs the evolution of the field components~\cite{Alpeggiani_Electromagnetic_2018, Asker2018Axion, Planelles_Axion_2021}: